ArnaudWeyts/Shillanator/README.md

 You can install the add-on [here](https://addons.mozilla.org/en-US/firefox/addon/shillanatorfirefox/).

-Reminder: the add-on is currently under review and won't be listed until then.

 To install a newer release manually:
 - Download the shillanator.xpi file from the releases
 - Enter about:extensions in as your url